volmer/policial/README.md

   )
   ```

-  Or you can extract a pull request from a
+  Or you can brief it with a
   [GitHub `pull_request` webhook](https://developer.github.com/webhooks):

   ```ruby